akash-vhotkar/moviefy/README.md

-#moviefy
+# movify
+about project
->thise is project is help us the people  to get more detailed information about the any movies
+> movify help to get detailed information about the movies like ratings,about movie etc

->project done by using
-*html
-*css
-*javascript
-*axios
-*jquery
->api used in thise project is  omdb api
+> in thise project omdb api

+steps to setup the project
+> * get api key from omdb
+>  * replace axios get url with ur url
+>  * project will setup seccusfully

+project is made by using

+  * html
+  * css
+  * javascript
+  * axios
+  * bootstrap
+  * jquery

+> to get the project [click here](https://github.com/akash-vhotkar/moviefy/tree/master)